-Despite today's awful forecast, despite the prediction of 7oF tomorrow morning, gusty winds and up to 2" of snow, be assured that spring is here.
+Despite tomorrow’s awful forecast of 7oF, gusty winds and up to 2″ of snow, be assured that spring is here.
 The tundra swans are back!

 This morning at 4:45am I awoke to the whoo-ing call of swans in flight.
 I opened the window and … Yes! a flock of tundra swans was flying over my city neighborhood in the dark.